Alex-Ob/CarND-Advanced-Lane-Lines/README.md

 #### Calculation of the radius of curvature and the position of the vehicle

 This section follows the heading "The radius of curvature and offset calculation".

-At the moment I have got a problem.
-I have tried different versions of the calculation formulas, including those suggested by students, but they all give the same result: the radius of curvature is infinite.

-It may be due to wrong scaling.

 The final result of the all stages is shown in a cell follows the "The full processing of a single frame" header.
 I use the function prepare_frame_full() which receives source RGB-image and generates augmented image with lanes marked.